-NB!: If you have activated the certificate with domain.com or www.domain.com indicated as FQDN in your CSR code, please make sure that the file is available via http://domain.com/.well-known/pki-validation/file.txt.
+Note: If you have activated the certificate with domain.com or www.domain.com indicated as FQDN (Fully Qualified Domain Name) in your CSR code, please make sure that the file is available via http://domain.com/.well-known/pki-validation/file.txt.
 In this case, www.domain.com is considered to be under your control as well.

 Content of the file shouldn't be changed in any way, as Comodo (now Sectigo) validation system is case sensitive.

 You can find more information about DCV methods here.

 You can either use different methods for each domain name (subdomain), or check the corresponding option to use the same method for all of them.

 Note: In order to have a multi-domain certificate validated and issued, it is necessary to complete the validation process for every SAN separately (receive the approval emails, upload the activation file to the root directory of every website, create the CNAME record for every domain name and/or subdomain included to the certificate).

-Once the DCV methods are chosen for all domain names, you can move forward by clicking on the “Next” button:
+Once the DCV methods are chosen for all domain names, you can move forward by clicking Next.

-Note: administrative contact email cannot be changed later, however, issued SSL can always be downloaded from the Namecheap account.
+Note: Administrative contact email cannot be changed after the activation is done, however, issued SSL can always be downloaded from the Namecheap account.

 In case Organization (OV) or Extended Validation (EV) certificate is activated, you will be asked to submit company contact information:

-Note: “Representative” section is listed only for OV certificates.
+Note: The Representative section is listed only for OV certificates.
 For EV orders, the aforementioned section is not required.

 You will be taken to the page where you can check the details regarding your certificate (Validity period, Validation level, Certificate Authority ID, Namecheap Order ID and number of the domains to be secured with the certificate in question):